Early Learning Center & PRESCHOOL in North Phoenix

 - Quality First Scholarship

-The Early Learning Center utilizes emergent curriculum to implement the programs philosophy.
-Emergent curriculum encourages learning experiences to arise out of the children’s interests, experiences and actions.
+The Early Learning Center uses an emergent curriculum to implement its philosophy.
+Emergent curriculum encourages learning experiences to arise from children’s interests, experiences, actions, and play-based exploration.

 Can you tell me more about emergent curriculum?

-- Developmentally appropriate experiences are planned to meet the children’s needs for cognitive, physical, language and social emotional growth.
-Experiences include large group activities, small group activities and individual activities.
+- Developmentally appropriate experiences are planned to support the children’s cognitive, physical, language, and social-emotional growth.
+Experiences include large-group, small-group, and individual activities.

-- Teachers plan the environment to reflect the current topic/theme and incorporate the interests of the children in the program.
+- Teachers plan the environment to reflect the current topic/theme and to incorporate the children’s interests in the program.
 Materials are available and organized to support independent use.

 - Daily schedules provide a predictable yet flexible environment.

-- Curriculum is responsive to the individual needs of the children, and provides opportunities for all children to participate at their developmental level through the use of adaptations and modifications.
+- The curriculum is responsive to the individual needs of the children and provides opportunities for all children to participate at their developmental level through adaptations and modifications.

-- Family input and participation is integrated into the curriculum and environment.
-Individual family preferences, culture, holidays and traditions are welcomed into the curriculum and routines.
+- Family input and participation are integrated into the curriculum and environment.
+Individual family preferences, culture, holidays, and traditions are welcomed into the curriculum and routines.

-- Curriculum is planned weekly based upon the children’s current interests, but is ever changing and expanding in response to the children’s changing interests.
-Topics/themes may last a few days, or may span weeks.
+- The curriculum is planned weekly based on the children’s current interests, but is ever-changing and expanding as their interests evolve.
+Topics/themes may last a few days or may span weeks.

-- Children are routinely screened using the following assessment tools: Ages & Stages Questionnaires® (ASQ) and Teaching Strategies Gold®.
-In addition, through collaboration with UCP’s early intervention program and clinic therapy program, ELC staff has other professionals to collaborate and consult with.
-The clinic therapy team provides opportunity for additional developmental screening for the three younger classrooms and an early handwriting screening for the Preschool annually for families who are interested.
+- Children are routinely screened using the following assessment tools: Ages & Stages Questionnaires® (ASQ).
+In addition, ELC staff can collaborate with and consult other professionals.
+The clinic therapy team provides an opportunity for additional developmental screening.

 LEARN MORE ABOUT OUR CLASSROOMS!